 Definition, Etiology, PathogenesisTop

-Anemia of chronic disease (ACD) (also termed anemia of inflammation) is caused by decreased red blood cell (RBC) production due to an activated cellular immune response and by increased production of proinflammatory cytokines and hepcidin.
-It is the second most common anemia after iron deficiency anemia.
-Its incidence increases with age and it is frequently found in patients with acute or chronic inflammatory conditions.
+Anemia of chronic disease (ACD) (also termed anemia of inflammation) is caused by decreased red blood cell (RBC) production due to an activated cellular immune response, increased production of proinflammatory cytokines, and hepcidin.
+It is the second or third most common cause of anemia after iron deficiency anemia and possibly thalassemia.
+Incidence increases with age and in patients with acute or chronic inflammatory conditions.

 Causes: Acute or chronic infections, malignancy, autoimmune diseases (most frequently rheumatoid arthritis, systemic lupus erythematosus, and vasculitis syndromes), occult inflammatory conditions, selected drug therapies (eg, interferon).

 Clinical Features and Natural History Top

 ACD usually manifests within a few months of the development of the underlying condition.
 Clinical manifestations include signs and symptoms of the underlying condition as well as general symptoms of anemia.

 ACD is typically a normocytic and normochromic anemia.
 Other causes of anemia (particularly iron deficiency) should be excluded.

 1. Treatment of the underlying condition.

-2. Severe anemia: Transfusion of packed red blood cells (PRBCs).
+2. Severe symptomatic anemia: Transfusion of packed red blood cells (PRBCs).

 3. Patients with anemia in the course of anticancer chemotherapy and selected other patients with low serum erythropoietin levels: Consider the use of an erythropoiesis-stimulating agent (ESA): subcutaneous human recombinant erythropoietin alpha 40,000 IU once weekly, subcutaneous human recombinant erythropoietin beta 30,000 IU once weekly, or subcutaneous darbepoetin 500 microg every 3 weeks.
 Doses are titrated to increase hemoglobin to the lowest level sufficient to avoid PRBC transfusion.
 Contraindications and adverse effects: see Chronic Kidney Disease.

-4. Absolute or relative iron deficiency may be observed in some patients with ACD and should be treated with IV iron.
+4. Absolute or relative iron deficiency may be observed in some patients with ACD and should be treated with oral or IV iron.
 Controversy exists regarding what ferritin and transferrin saturation level should be provided.
 In patients with underlying inflammation, maintain the level of transferrin saturated with iron >20%; ferritin levels may appear normal as a result of functional iron deficiency (iron-restricted erythropoeisis) and therefore may not be reflective of iron status.
 However, a low serum ferritin level is an absolute indication for iron therapy (see Iron Deficiency Anemia).